Fried Green Tomatoes at the Whistle Stop Cafe, by Fannie Flagg

 Why It’s A Spinsterly Read

-It’s an excellent novel for any woman, be she just starting out or at a crossroads in her life, because it paints a remarkable picture of how to stand on one’s own and, in essence, become the person they were always meant to be.
+Fried Green Tomatoes an excellent novel for any woman, be she just starting out or at a crossroads in her life, because it paints a remarkable picture of how to stand on one’s own and, in essence, become the person she was always meant to be.